Analysis | Why Germany May Need to Fight Recession With Spending

 2. Aren’t lots of countries worried about a recession?

 Yes, but Germany has particular challenges.
 Exports account for almost half of the nation’s gross domestic product, and it sells more goods abroad than anyone except China and the U.S. That means it’s highly sensitive to the ups and downs of the global economy.
-The Ifo institute’s closely watched gauge of business sentiment is near a seven-year low, with manufacturers more pessimistic than at any time since 2009.
-The recent travails of the nation’s dominant auto sector have also weighed heavily.
+The Ifo institute’s closely watched gauge of business sentiment is near a seven-year low, with manufacturers the most pessimistic in a decade.
+The recent travails of the nation’s dominant auto sector have weighed heavily.
 As well as dealing with the fallout from the diesel emissions-cheating scandal, carmakers and parts suppliers have struggled to manage the shift from the combustion engine to the electric motor.
 If Trump follows through with his threat to slap tariffs on European cars, it would deal a damaging blow to Germany’s auto sector.

 3. How close is Germany to a recession?

 The economy may have contracted in the three months through September, according to the Bundesbank, after dipping 0.1% in the April-June period.
 Two straight quarters of shrinking output -- something that hasn’t happened since 2012-2013 -- would fulfill the criteria for a technical recession.
 That said, economists do not expect a severe slump like the one triggered by the financial crisis more than a decade ago.
-Favorable financing conditions remain in place, and domestic demand is solid.
+Favorable financing conditions remain in place, and domestic demand is holding up -- at least for now.
 There are substantial risks to the outlook, however, including potential disruption from Britain’s planned exit from the EU and tensions in the Middle East.
 And if manufacturers respond to the slump by firing workers, that could start a snowball effect, with the resulting jump in unemployment crimping domestic demand.

 4. Can the government stimulate the economy?